Bound States in the Continuum in a Wire Medium

-The spectrum of a bulk wire medium consists of two types of modes: (i) plasma waves which are quasi-longitudinal and able to propagate only above the plasma frequency and (ii) TEM modes which can propagate at arbitrarily low frequencies.
-The dispersion of TEM modes do not depend on $k_x$ and $k_y$ and it is read as $k_z=\omega/c$~\cite{Simovski2012Aug}.
-Therefore, the isofrequency surface is completely flat and energy propagates only along the wires.
+The spectrum of a bulk wire medium consists of two types of modes: (i) plasma waves, which are quasi-longitudinal and able to propagate only above the plasma frequency, and (ii) TEM modes, which can propagate at arbitrarily low frequencies.
+The dispersion of TEM modes does not depend on $k_x$ and $k_y$, and it is read as $k_z=\omega/c$~\cite{Simovski2012Aug}.
+Therefore, the isofrequency surface is completely flat, and energy propagates only along the wires.
 Finding the eigenmode spectrum in a slab of wire medium requires the introduction of additional boundary conditions~\cite{Silveirinha2006Jun,Silveirinha2008May}.
 They can be found from the assumptions of zero current at the end-faces of the wires.
 The derivations of the dispersion equation and the reflection coefficient from the slab of wire medium are derived in the Supplemental Material~\cite{supp}.

-A slab of a wire medium naturally supports two types of BICs that could be described within EMA without taking into account a periodic structure.
+A slab of a wire medium naturally supports two types of BICs that can be described within EMA without taking into account a periodic structure.
 At $k_x=k_y=0$, the plasma modes are pure longitudinal ($\mathbf{E}\|\mathbf{k}$) and the average on unit cell magnetic field tends to zero $\mathbf{H}=0$.
-Such a mode cannot couple to the transversal waves in the surrounding space due to the polarization mismatch and it turns into a {\it symmetry-protected} BIC [Fig.~\ref{fig:fig1}(b)].
+Such a mode cannot couple to the transversal waves in the surrounding space due to the polarization mismatch, and it turns into a symmetry-protected BIC [Fig.~\ref{fig:fig1}(b)].
+This BIC can also be interpreted as the trapping of longitudinal plasma waves in an epsilon-near-zero medium~\cite{Demetriadou2008,Sakhno2021,Balafendiev2022}.
 Similar BICs appear in a slab of elastic material when the transverse (shear) acoustic wave does not couple to the longitudinal pressure waves in the surrounding fluid~\cite{Quotane2018Jan,Mizuno2019Feb,Deriy2022Feb}.
-A similar mechanism of the BIC formation was recently studied in double-net metamaterials~\cite{Wang2023Sep}.
+An analogous mechanism of BIC formation was recently studied in double-net metamaterials~\cite{Wang2023Sep}.